Manufacturer

 Cannabinoids and terpenes in Haze strains

 Haze strains often have a high THC content with low or insignificant CBD levels, unless they have been crossed with a strain with a high CBD content.
 The terpenes present depend on the genetics of the Haze strain in question, although certain ones are to be expected.
 Terpinolene, a stimulating terpene, is common in a number of Haze strains and can produce a floral aroma with hints of citrus and earth.
 And that spicy Haze aroma?
 That's likely the result of the terpene beta-caryophyllene, which is common in Haze strains and produces a spicy aroma and relaxing effect.
 Many Haze strains likely have high levels of limonene, an energizing terpene found in the peels of citrus fruits that can provide that delicious citrus flavor and aroma that helps make Haze strains a fan favorite.
-Myrcene, the most prevalent terpene in North American cannabis strains, has a sedative effect and is widely used in Haze strains.
+Myrcene, the most prevalent terpene in North American cannabis strains, has a calming effect and is widely used in Haze strains.

 Of course, just because someone has named their weed Haze doesn't mean that it is or that it has these properties.
 There are no enforced standards in the cannabis world, so chemical analysis and certificates of analysis are your only way of knowing what you're really getting.